Blended Programs / BMS

-Q: What is the difference between a Blended Program, a BMS Program, and a 4+1 Program?
+Q: What is the difference between a Blended Program and a BMS Program?

-A: Blended Program, BMS Program, and 4+1 Program are different names for the same degree objective.
+A: Blended Program and a BMS Program are different names for the same degree objective.
 Toward the end of his/her undergraduate degree, a student can apply to pursue a Blended Program in which the student seamlessly transitions from undergraduate (BS) to graduate standing (MS) without having to apply through CSU Mentor.
 Once the student has completed all degree requirements for BOTH the undergraduate degree and the graduate degree, BOTH degrees are then conferred at the same time.
-This student is known as a Blended student, a BMS student, or a 4+1 student.
+This student is known as a Blended student, a BMS student.
 PLEASE NOTE: Not all majors on campus are eligible to pursue a paired Bachelor’s and Master’s degree.
 Please see below for more information.

 Q: Will I be able to complete all degree requirements for a BMS Program in 5 years?